wangjilin/Starcraft-AI/README.md

 In this project, instead of using Reinforcement learning, I using a simple CNN model on the visualized position of exsisting buildings and units to decide what is the next step.

+The python API for Starcraft2 is from https://github.com/Dentosal/python-sc2.

 Best score to defeat hard computer...
 Still a long way to beat a real human...

 Jilin